itechpros/svyIdle/README.md

 # svyIdle
-Simple web service to check if a user is idle or if browser window no longer active - Built for NGclient.
+Simple web service to check if a user is idle or if browser window no longer active (NGclient)

 Getting started
 -------------